Sumeda21/sumeda21.github.io/projects/ASCII Slots.md

     From the development and completion of this assignment, there were many things I learned.
 I learned how to use methods as well as how to create a loop which doesn't execute infinitely.
 I also learned what ASCII symbols were as well as how to use them to create ASCII "art".
 When looking over this code almost a year later, I can definitely see ways to improve my code, which make this project that much more meaningful.
 While it is a functioning program, I saw that there are always ways to optimize it, an important lesson for computer science.

-The code I wrote for an ASCII slot machine:
+The code I wrote for the ASCII slot machine:

 ```cpp
  System.out.println("=====================");                         //Print statement to draw slots with the symbols